List of Dune characters: Leto I Atreides

 In 2020, Funko produced a Duke Leto figure as part of their POP!
 Television line.
 It is a 4.5 in vinyl figure in the Japanese chibi style, depicting Leto in armor and styled after the 2021 Denis Villeneuve film.
+Aug Toys also released a 1/6 scale, 30 cm tall figurine of the Isaac version of Leto.
+In February 2024, a Lego Dune playset based on the Atreides ornithopter from the 2021 Dune film was released, containing a Leto Atreides Lego minifigure.

 Leto is also a primary character in the prequel trilogies Prelude to Dune and The Caladan Trilogy by Brian Herbert and Kevin J. Anderson.
 In Prelude to Dune, young Leto's mother, Helena, arranges for his father, expert bullfighter Duke Paulus Atreides, to be killed by a drugged Salusan bull so she can rule Caladan as Leto's regent.
 He exiles his mother to a distant convent to avoid the scandal of a public execution, and as duke takes Kailea Vernius of the industrial planet Ix as his concubine.
 They have a son, Victor, but grow apart, and Kailea's resentment and insecurities build.
 Threatened by Leto's attraction to the Bene Gesserit acolyte Jessica, Kailea attempts to kill him, but in the ensuing accident her brother Rhombur is critically injured and Victor is killed.
 Kailea commits suicide, and Leto takes Jessica as his concubine.
 Though instructed by the Bene Gesserit to bear the mourning Leto a daughter, Jessica intentionally conceives the son he desires, Paul.
 Leto surrounds himself with loyal and capable individuals, and comes to be known as an effective politician, a fair and just statesman, and a capable leader of his small military.
 The new Padishah Emperor, Shaddam IV, both admires Leto and dislikes him as a political rival.
 Leto's military victory over the Tleilaxu forces occupying Ix, and his role in the subsequent political censure of Shaddam, ensure Leto a vengeful enemy in the emperor.